 As your instructor, I am committed to working with students with pre-existing medical and mental health needs, as well as new needs that may arise within the semester.
 I encourage you to reach out to me as early as possible to discuss any adjustments you think may be necessary in this course.
-Reasonable accommodations may include leveraging the course modules that have been developed in creative ways to maximize your access during times when students need to quarantine due to COVID exposure, or during an absence related to a disability or COVID-19 diagnosis.
+Reasonable accommodations may include leveraging the course modules that have been developed in creative ways to maximize your access during times when students need to quarantine due to COVID exposure, or during an absence related to a disability, pre-existing medical and mental health needs, or COVID-19 diagnosis.
 While I cannot guarantee any specific outcome, I am committed to working with you to explore all the options available in this course.